syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 44. For example, on the top, we have the hello word project inside this project.

-45. We have the source folder where we have the source code of a project.
+45. We have the source folder where we have the source code of the project.

-46. Now in this folder, we have another folder that is com dot code with mosh.
+46. Now in this folder, we have another folder that is com.codewithmosh

 47. That is the name of our base package.

 48. And in this package, we have this class, main.

-49. So you can see this main file opened on the right side here.
+49. So you can see this Main file opened on the right side here.

 50. Now look at the name of this file.

-51. It's main, the Java.
+51. It's Main.Java.

 52. So all Java files should have the Java extension.